Going Through Divorce During the Pandemic Era in New York

 The coronavirus (COVID-19) has caused so many changes throughout the world, and legal rulings are certainly not immune to its effects.
 The added stresses of an uncertain economy, rising healthcare costs, and quarantine procedures are leading more couples of all ages into divorce.

-This article will address the issues faced in a grey divorce during this pandemic time and divorce during retirement considerations to help you protect your hard-earned assets.
+This article by our Brooklyn family law attorney will address the issues faced in a grey divorce during this pandemic time and divorce during retirement considerations to help you protect your hard-earned assets.

 Roll Over Retirement Accounts

 When you choose to get a cash distribution from a retirement account, there are often financial penalties imposed.
 This is particularly problematic for older adults during a pandemic time when finances are a major concern.
 Instead, it is often in a grey divorcee’s best interest to roll over his or her portion of split retirement account assets into another retirement account for greater long-term gains.

 Consider Delaying Retirement